-SVR Gender Studies and Margherita von Brentano Center for Gender Studies, FU Berlin are happy to present the opening panel of our workshop COLLECTIVE < RE > VISION.
+SVR Gender Studies and Margherita von Brentano Center for Gender Studies, FU Berlin presented the opening panel of our workshop COLLECTIVE < RE > VISION on July 16, 2021.
 Writing can be hard, lonely, and underappreciated.
 Taking up the theme of collective writing and collaboration, we aim to trouble the preconception of writing as the loneliest of tasks and focus on contemporary and collective modes of writing in research, art, and literature.
 Bringing together a group of interdisciplinary writers interested in gender and sexuality, we will think together about research, writing, and publishing.
-The panel discussion will consider writing from queer perspective and explore some of the practical, structural, conceptual and creative aspects of writing, revising and organizing collectively.
+The panel discussion considered writing from queer perspective and explore some of the practical, structural, conceptual and creative aspects of writing, revising and organizing collectively.

 Is writing still the loneliest task?

-The panel will be moderated by SVR organizers Tunay Altay and Daniela Petrosino.
+The panel was moderated by SVR organizers Tunay Altay and Daniela Petrosino.

 Irem Aydin is a Berlin-based freelance theater director, writer, editor and community organizer.
 She studied Spanish Language and Literature at Istanbul University and attended the master’s program in Theater Creation at University Carlos III de Madrid in Spain.
 Her professional experience mainly focuses on directing and writing plays, organizing events, workshops, creative tasks, moderation and the issues of LGBTQI*, immigration, diversity, inclusion and equity.

 nina friedman is currently pursuing a master in Gender Studies from the University of Utrecht and Universidad de Granada.
 Their present research involves engaging black and trans* feminist thought and abolition theory in considering an ethical orientation to the question of justice.